 In short, there are persistent reports that vitamin E supplementation, since it usually only contains the alpha form, has little value in protecting health, and may in fact increase the risks.

 Clearly it's most beneficial to obtain it from natural sources; whole wheat, corn on the cob, sunflower seeds, tofu, almonds, peanuts, avocados and beans.

 The moral of the story is that sparkling good health doesn't come out of a vitamin pill bottle.
 It comes from eating foods rich in these substances; as broad a diet as possible.

-Whilst baking your own bread can in no way be described as healthy food, made fast, there are few more rewarding things from the kitchen than a homemade, fresh loaf, sprinkled with sunflower, pumpkin and sesame seeds.
+Whilst baking your own bread can in no way be described as healthy food, made fast, if you use refined flour there are few more rewarding things from the kitchen than a homemade, fresh loaf, sprinkled with sunflower, pumpkin and sesame seeds.